rjoana1/SIB_omics/README.md

 ## 1.4.
 Methods

 ### 1.4.1.
 COVID-19 molecular landscape and factors associated with higher severity
-    - PCA; grouping of patient samples based on severity (HFD-45); grouping based on status (COVID-19 versus non-COVID-19)
+    - PCA; agrupamento de amostras de doentes baseado na severidade da doença (score HFD-45) e estado (COVID-19 versus non-COVID-19)
 ### 1.4.2.
 Gain biological insight into the host’s response to SARSCoV-2 and pathways influencing its severity
     - supervised analysis: univariate and multivariate regression to identify features that associate with (1) COVID-19 status